HOME | New stories | E-books | Awards | Story lists and tags | About me | Contact me

 the New World was invaded and settled by people from the Old World in ancient

 Islanders and Watermen of the Chesapeake Bay.
-Bibliography for Waterman and Commando.
+Bibliography for Waterman.

 Masculinity, Crime, and Everyday Life in Victorian and Edwardian Times.
 Bibliography for all of the series in the Turn-of-the-Century Toughs cycle.

 Retrofuture: Visions of the Future, 1945-1975.
 Bibliography for Waterman.